A Deep Learning-Based Unified Framework for Red Lesions Detection on Retinal Fundus Images: Conclusion

 \section{Conclusion}

 Retinal diseases are the most common cause of vision complications in adults and cause some symptoms, such as blurry vision.
 Sometimes, these symptoms can be very serious such as sudden blindness.
 In this paper, we employed deep learning techniques for red lesions detection and localization.
 We introduced a new technique based on deep learning for extracting candidates for large red-lesions.
 We employed two candidates generation methods, one for small red lesions and one for large red lesions, and two streams structure based on candidates type.
 For each stream, we used the VGG-16 model with ROI pooling, regression, and classification layers.
 We evaluated the proposed method on different datasets for two different detection scenarios: lesion-level and image-level; the results show that it outperforms the state-of-the-art methods.
 We observed that what distinguishes the appearance of a lesion or image as abnormal is sometimes a complex set of interrelated elements on different scales; it is essential to exploit this information for better detection results.
 We plan to enhance vessels segmentation by using more datasets such as CHASE \cite{chase} Also, we are planning to grade images without pixel-level annotation, such as in MESSIDOR dataset, and extend our work to other lesion types such as exudates.
+Also we propose to extract fovea before HMs detection to decrease the number of false positives.